 I came up with this martini last year as a way to deal with all the amazing citrus that I scored on the ranch.
 The Kaffir limes were especially intriguing to me with their wrinkly skin, all puckered and slick.
 And they smell uh-mazing.

-I have since seen them at Whole Foods for a few bucks a pop.
-I would say that the flavor of these Kaffir limes are so distinct and fresh that they are totally worth it in these martinis.
 The first thing I did was I infused a bottle of vodka with a stalk of lemon grass.
 Nothing fancy, I basically just put a bunch of beat up lemongrass (if you smash it, the oils come out) into a bottle and let it infuse on a shelf for about a month.

 I had this in my freezer all ready to go when the Kaffir limes came my way, so everything was fresh.
 Not sure if the Kaffir limes will be around in January still, so I'm sure you can infuse the vodka in a week if you want to try this asap just stick some more lemon grass in there.